MdSaqlain02/transaction-categorization-gcp/README.md

   - "Vertex AI: Embeddings"

 description: |
-  This repository contains the complete implementation of my GHCI 2025 Hackathon – Round 2 project under the theme “Automated AI-Based Financial Transaction Categorisation.”
+  This repository contains the complete implementation “Automated AI-Based Financial Transaction Categorisation.”

   It is a full, production-inspired ML pipeline built on Google Cloud Platform (GCP), using Airflow, BigQuery, Vertex AI embeddings, BigQuery ML, and GCS.
 The system